juanfernandes/juanfernandes-uk/src/blog/add-your-site-to-eleventy-leaderboard.md

 ---
-layout: post
+layout: "post"
-title: Add your site to the Eleventy Leaderboards
+title: "Add your site to the Eleventy Leaderboards"
-description: This is a quick tip showing you how to add your eleventy built website to the Eleventy leaderboards
+description: "This is a quick tip showing you how to add your eleventy built website to the Eleventy leaderboards"
 keywords:
   - performance
   - leaderboard
   - 11ty leaderboard
   - sites built with 11ty
   - performance benchmarks
   - eleventy
   - 11ty
-customPostImg: intro--code-img
+customPostImg: "intro--code-img"
-postImage: 'v1579162296/computer-18363301920-1.jpg'
+postImage: "v1579162296/computer-18363301920-1.jpg"
 date: 2020-12-09T23:00:00Z
 tags:
   - eleventy
   - ssg
   - 11ty
 ---

-<p class="lead">The Eleventy (11ty) leaderboard benchmarks websites built with Eleventy over time.</p>
+The Eleventy (11ty) leaderboard benchmarks websites built with Eleventy over time.{.lead}

 TL;DR - You need to add your site via GitHub to the eleventy website repository and create a pull request for it to be included in the leaderboards.